Persistent13/GoTodo/README.md

 ## What is this?

-This is a basic REST API to demonstrate an example Go code base.
+This is a basic REST API to demonstrate an example Go code base authored, by me, Dakota Clark.

 It's not intended to be comprehensive or complex but to show that I can productively code in Go as well as with staples such as SQL and caching.